mounty1/spring-sample/README.md

 - cd spring-sample
 - mvn spring-boot:run

-then connect from a browser to http://localhost:8080
+then connect from a browser to http://localhost:8080 or run unit-test.sh